dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 Dylan's design makes this reasonably efficient.
 Compile-time analysis and explicit :ref:`type declarations <type-declarations>` allow the compiler to optimize away most of the overhead.
-Other language features permit the programmer to mark certain classes as :term:`sealed`, that is, ineligible for further subclassing.
+Other language features permit the programmer to mark certain classes as :drm:`sealed <sealing>`, that is, ineligible for further subclassing.
 This allows for further compile-time optimizations.

 Dylan's object model, detailed in the following sections of this tutorial, differs from that of C++ in several important respects.
-Multiple inheritance may be used freely, without concern for :term:`object slicing`, erroneous down-casting or a whole host of other gotchas familiar to C++ programmers.
+Multiple inheritance may be used freely, without concern for "object slicing", erroneous down-casting or a whole host of other gotchas familiar to C++ programmers.
 Methods are separate from class declarations, allowing a programmer to write new polymorphic functions without editing the relevant base class.
-Methods may also dispatch polymorphically on more than one parameter, a powerful technique known as :term:`multiple dispatch`.
+Methods may also dispatch polymorphically on more than one parameter, a powerful technique known as :doc:`multiple dispatch <multiple-dispatch>`.
 All of these features will be explained in greater detail later on.

 .. _garbage-collection: